hubmapconsortium/portal-containers/containers/ome-tiff-segments/README.md

 - ROIs as `obsSegmentations.json` file by extracting the vertices from Polygon tags within each ROI.

-- A Segmentation OME-TIFF file extracted from the bitmask within each ROI’s mask and grouped by the segment (text field within the mask).
+- A Segmentation OME-TIFF file extracted from the Bitmask within each ROI’s mask and grouped by the segment (text field within the mask).

 - AOIs as Zarr store with obs representing the segment, roi-id, and aoi-id.
 The aoi-id has composite values (e.g., Shape:2), so the index is the numeric part extracted from this composite value.